 Why hello there.

-This is the virtual home of Chris Barton, that one Chris Barton out of the many others who wrote and edited for the L.A.
-Times before I left the company in 2019.
-After spending years managing and creating editorial coverage about pop culture in a cratering media climate, it was time for a change.
+This is the virtual home of Chris Barton, the one who wrote, edited, and wore other hats for the L.A.
+Times before I left town in 2019.
+After writing about pop culture, comedy, TV, and weirdo jazz in a cratering media environment, it was time for a change.

-My recent journalism has appeared in Red Canary Magazine as well as stints writing for Downbeat, Magnet, Under the Radar, and the Seattle Weekly.
-Before that I contributed copyrighting and technical documentation to a sued-into-oblivion dotcom, and launched the website for the David and Lucile Packard Foundation.
-(But if you really want to startle me, tell me you were among the few jaded comics and unstable passersby who saw me work through things onstage during a dip into stand-up comedy during my first go-round living in the Bay Area.
-Ah, the ’90s.)
+My journalism has also appeared in the eco-driven online publication Red Canary Magazine as well as a few stints writing about music for Downbeat, Magnet, and other spots here and there.
+Before that I contributed features, promo copy, and documentation for a sued-into-submission entertainment startup, and also I moved words around for the David and Lucile Packard Foundation during my last stint in the Bay Area.
+But if you really want to startle me, tell me you were among the hardy few who accidentally saw me doing stand-up around the city as a wayward youth.
+Actually, don’t.
+Please.